Child Support Guidelines in Nebraska

 How can I enforce a child support order?

-If a parent fails to comply with a court-ordered child support arrangement, you may take legal action to enforce the child support order by asking the Court to find the payor in contempt of the child support order A contempt order may result in potential jail time or fines for the parent obligated to pay support.
+If a parent fails to comply with a court-ordered child support arrangement, you may take legal action to enforce the child support order by asking the Court to find the payor in contempt of the child support order.
+A contempt order may result in potential jail time or fines for the parent obligated to pay support.
 Garnishment offers an additional avenue for enforcement.

 The Nebraska Department of Health and Human Services (DHHS) offers several additional enforcement mechanisms such as withholding the payor parent's income, intercepting the payor parent's tax refunds, and suspending the payor parent's driver's license or professional license.